 Researchers have been hard at work to determine if a cure for Alzheimer’s disease exists.
 Though nothing definitive has come of these studies, a new medication called aducanumab may prove to be helpful in alleviating certain symptoms of Alzheimer’s.
-The Lincoln, CA, at-home care experts at Home Care Assistance examine this revolutionary drug and what it could mean for the future of Alzheimer’s treatments.
+The Roseville home care experts at Home Care Assistance examine this revolutionary drug and what it could mean for the future of Alzheimer’s treatments.

 Brain Plaques and Alzheimer’s